-A4 Knowledge of the business environments and institutions, including business firms, governments, international organisations, and the markets in which businesses operate.
+A4 - Knowledge of business environments and how environmental components differ across countries and institutions, including business firms, governments, international organisations, and the markets in which they operate.

 A5 Knowledge and understanding of key research in the disciplines studied (including research by members of staff where relevant).